DLyudmila/cinema-project/README.md

 # Cinema project
 <br/>**Project description:**
 <br/> A simple web application, which has been written using Spring technologies, that supports authentication, authorization, and CRUD operations(see project's features).
+There are two roles in the project: users and admins.
+Users are able to get the information about movies, cinema halls, add tickets to their shopping carts and complete orders.
+Admins can create information about movies, add cinema halls, change and delete information about it.
 <br/>
 <br/>**Features:**
 <br/>:arrow_forward: Authentication, authorization and creating of new users;